purpleleaves007/WiGRUNT/README.md

 # WiGRUNT code
-Note: Before the paper is accepted, please send an email to zhangxianghfut@gmail.com or zhangxiang@mail.hfut.edu.cn to obtain the decompression password
+Note: Before the paper is accepted, please send an email to zhangxianghfut@gmail.com or zhangxiang@mail.hfut.edu.cn to obtain the decompression password.

 This project contains two folders, matlab and python, respectively.
 The former is used to preprocess and visualize CSI data, and the latter is our Dual-Attention CSI Network (DACN) for gesture recognition.

 ### matlab